kunupat/aws-solution-architect-associate-certification-notes/README.md

     - This is highly available

 > Refer [this link to see how to connect public ELB to EC2 instances in private Subnet] (https://aws.amazon.com/premiumsupport/knowledge-center/public-load-balancer-private-ec2/)

+### VPC Peering
+- A connection between two VPCs using their private IPs
+- EC2 instances of one VPC can communicate with EC2 in other VPCs in **other accounts in same region**
+- CIDR ranges of two peering VPCs should **not** overlap with each other
+- Transitive Peering is **not** supported

 ## Route 53
 - Domain Name Service (DNS) by AWS
 - Provides DNS Types: A Records, CNAME records(Canonical Name), Alias Records